-A delicious finishing touch to your lunch or dinner would be a good and tasty dessert.
-The recipe I’ll share today is a delight, Dulce de Leche Cortada, a traditional dessert in Dominican Republic and other Latin American countries.
-It’s called leche cortada ( Curdled milk) because as you add the lemon juice to the hot milk, it begins to divide like if it was curdled, but the milk used is fresh.
-I am sure that when you taste it, you’ll fall in love with it.
+A scrumptious mouthwatering way to end your lunch or dinner would be a great tasting Latin dessert.
+This recipe is a delight, Dulce de Leche Cortada, a traditional dessert in Dominican Republic and in other Latin American countries.
+It’s called leche cortada (Curdled milk) because when the fresh lemon juice is added to the boiling milk it begins to curdle, although, the milk used in this dessert is fresh.
+This is one of the first traditional recipes I learned to make as a newly wed because it is my husband’s favorite dessert.

 Ingredients:

-9 cups of milk
+9 cups of fresh whole milk

-3 ½ cups sugar
+3½ cups sugar

 5 eggs